josemotta/iot-tofu/rpi/ws281x/README.md

 ## Ws281x Service

 Back-end for the Ws281x led strip manager at RPIs managed by the boot server.
+It is inspired on [home-office-lights2](https://github.com/jamesridgway/home-office-lights2) but upgraded to a supercharged version of the original driver.

-It is based on James Ridgway's [home-office-lights2](https://github.com/jamesridgway/home-office-lights2).
-Please note this is expected to be installed at RPIs, and it was not tested at Tofu boot server.
+Please note this back-end is expected to be installed at RPIs, and it was not tested at Tofu boot server.

 ### Install